 As a pathway provider, students have decided while enrolling with the College what HEI and degree they wish to study post programme assuming successful completion of same and subject to the students securing the necessary visa to enter Ireland.
-Progression to a programme of education and training leading to awards at levels 6, 7 and 8 on the NFQ will be possible when students successfully complete the QQI Level 5 programme and achieve any specific requirements as specified by the receiving programme or institution.
-Progression to programmes at universities or HEIs that lead to level 9 awards are possible from successful completion or the Premasters programme and when HEI progression requirements have been met.
+Progression to a programme of education and training leading to awards at levels 6, 7 and 8 on the NFQ will be possible when students successfully complete the programme and achieve any specific requirements as specified by the receiving programme or institution.
 Decisions on the progression of students into undergraduate programmes at the UniHaven College partner HEIs are ultimately made by the respective partner universities and institutions.

-To reassure applicants about their progression to the HEI degree programme, the HEI partners will issue Conditional Offer Letters (COLs) to College applicants showing how their progression to a degree programme is assured on the condition that College students successfully complete the programme, meet the HIE Partner requirements and successfully get or keep a visa to study with the HEI in Ireland.
+To reassure applicants about their progression to the HEI degree programme, the HEI partners will issue Conditional Offer Letters (COLs) to College applicants showing how their progression to a degree programme is assured on the condition that College students successfully complete the programme, meet the HIE Partner requirements and successfully get a visa to study with the HEI in Ireland.
 HEI Partner COLs are separate to UniHaven College COLs with HEI Partner COLs outlining partner requirements and College COLs outlining UniHaven requirements.
-Such agreements to provide COLs are enshrined in Memorandums of Agreements (MoAs) signed with each HEI partner.
+Such agreements to provide COLs are enshrined in Memorandums of Agreements signed with each HEI partner.